Bug report #1572

 I've imported some shapefile-exports (Geomedia) and added line-features in QGIS.
 The lines were showing up nicely, until I hit "Toggle editing" and "save".
 After saving, the features immediately disappeared.
 I saved everything, restarted QGIS, still not there.
 (Features were showing up in the table though).
 I restarted QGIS again, still no sign.
 I've tried theo whole thing again, drawing new features, and again: as soon as I saved the edits, they would disappear.
 I hit "create spatial index" and boom: immediately all those features get displayed.

-#4 Updated by paull - almost 11 years ago
+#4 Updated by paull - over 11 years ago

 Theres a second funny thing that I think is related to this bug.